-- Volunteers with a registered non-profit organization - $15.
-You must provide a letter from the volunteer agency, written on the agency's letterhead.
+- Volunteers with a registered non-profit organization - $15

 - Day Home/Daycare/Adoption/Kinship/Fostercare/Homestay - $48 for 1 applicant; $75 for 2-5 applicants

 Please bring a photo complying with Alberta Justice and Solicitor General requirements to be verified and signed by one of our customer service representatives.

 All fees include GST.

 The Police Information Check Section location accepts cash, debit card, credit card, personal cheque, certified cheque, bank draft, or money order.
 All cheques, drafts and money orders must be made payable to ‘City of Edmonton.'

 Personal cheques, certified cheques, bank drafts and money orders are accepted forms of payment at divisional and community stations.
 Cash, debit and credit cards are not accepted at divisional and community police stations.